01-edu/vizard/circular_graph/DOC.md

 ## color_tools.gradient

 ### Function: `create_gradient_html`
-Generates and displays an HTML file showing a color gradient using three hex color codes.
+Generates and displays an HTML file showing a color gradient legend using three hex colors. it is used in `display_gradient` to choose whether to show the gradient legend or not

 **Signature:**
 ```python